ubaldot/dymoval/docs/source/model_validation_index/validation_session.rst

 #.
 That is, the `auto-/cross-correlation` functions :math:`r_{i,j}(k)` of each
    pair of components :math:`x_i, x_j \in X` for :math:`i,j = 1 \dots p` is
-   computed and arranged in :math:`p\times p` array.
-Each element of such an array is a :py:class:`~dymoval.validation.XCorrelation` object.
+   computed and arranged in :math:`p\times p` :py:class:`~dymoval.validation.XCorrelation` object.

 #.
 For each element :math:`r_{i,j}(k), i,j = 1 \dots p` of the
-   :py:class:`~dymoval.validation.XCorrelation` the whiteness is estimated by computing a statistic of its realizations at different lags :math:`k=-n_{lags}, \dots, n_{lags}`, being :math:`n_{lags} >0` the number of lags considered (20 by default).
+   :py:class:`~dymoval.validation.XCorrelation` object the whiteness is estimated by computing a statistic of its realizations for :math:`k=-n_{lags}, \dots, n_{lags}`, being :math:`n_{lags} >0` the number of lags considered (20 by default).
 The default statistic is the *mean of the absolute value* of the realizations of the